-OGE employees participate in either CSRS or FERS.
-The employees who participate in CSRS are beneficiaries of OGE matching contributions, equal to seven percent of pay, distributed to their annuity account in the Civil Service Retirement and Disability Fund.
+OGE employees participate in either the CSRS or the FERS.
+The employees who participate in CSRS are beneficiaries of OGE matching contribution, equal to seven percent of pay, distributed to their annuity account in the Civil Service Retirement and Disability Fund.